pooltogether/draw-calculators-js/README.md

 const results: DrawResults = runTsunamiDrawCalculatorForSingleDraw(exampleDrawSettings, exampleDraw, exampleUser)
 ```

-Finally, forwarding these `DrawResults` to `prepareClaimForUserFromDrawResult(user: User, drawResult: DrawResults)` to generate the data for the on-chain ClaimableDraw `claim()` call:
+Finally, to claim a prize, forward these `DrawResults` to `prepareClaimForUserFromDrawResult(user: User, drawResult: DrawResults)` to generate the data for the on-chain ClaimableDraw `claim()` call:

 ```js
 const claim: Claim = prepareClaimForUserFromDrawResult(user, result)